 Sometimes treating your dog with veterinarian prescribed medicine or chemicals can seem intimidating.
 As natural treatments become more and more available for people, the same is happening for pets.
 Wondering what home remedies for dog mange work best is rational.
 Here are a few home remedies for treating demodectic mange in dogs you can try.

-Applying organic unflavored yogurt has been used by pet owners to treat mange.
+Applying organic unflavored yogurt has been used by pet owners to treat a wide range of ailments.
 The healthy bacteria (acidophilus bacteria) found in yogurt have properties that can combat your dog’s irritation.
 It’s best to apply a tablespoon around the impacted area for 15 minutes.

-Honey is great for fighting and soothing your dog’s skin.
-This two in one solution works by suffocating the mange.
+Honey is great soothing your dog’s skin and killing any secondary bacterial invaders..
 If you can, use raw and organic honey.
 Rub it on their skin and leave it applied for 15 minutes.
 Doing this twice a day can help quicken the process.

 Your dog’s skin and coat can both benefit from olive oil.
-When you apply this on your dog, it will suffocate any mange, larvae, and eggs on them.
+When you apply this on your dog, it may help soothe irritated and dry skin.
 About one to three tablespoons, depending on the size of the infected area, should do the trick when left on for 15 minutes twice a day.

-Whether you opt for bottled aloe vera or use the plant directly, it can still help fight and treat mange.
+Whether you opt for bottled aloe vera or use the plant directly, it can still help soothe mange infected skin.
 When applied evenly to their infected skin, this natural antiseptic has tons of anti-parasitic values that may help your dog feel better in no time.

-Adding a few tablespoons of organic apple cider to your dog’s food can help treat mange.
+Adding a few tablespoons of organic apple cider to your dog’s food can help treat secondary yeast infections from mange infestations.
 Doing this once a day is enough.
-Apple cider vinegar has antibacterial and antiseptic properties that may help regulate PH levels, in turn this promotes speedy healing.
+Apple cider vinegar has antibacterial and antiseptic properties that may help regulate PH levels, in turn, this promotes speedy healing.

-A mixture of water and lemon juice has helped many pet owners treat their dog’s mange.
-Usually, the juice of one lemon and one liter of water can help kill the mites and eliminate other bacteria or fungi.
+A mixture of water and lemon juice, which is acidic, has helped many pet owners treat secondary yeast overgrowth on the skin which can be rather itchy.
+Usually, the juice of one lemon and one liter of water can help kill the yeast and may help to eliminate other bacteria or fungi.
 Infusing the mixture with garlic may increase the benefits.

 When trying out any of these home treatments for canine mange, make sure to monitor your dog, so they don’t end up licking or eating any of it.